Table of Contents

 In the picture on the right (as per Shannon’s suggestion) we added an integrative “memory” function F and a new variable zn (information) to account for the difference between a simple transducer and a dynamical one using (historical) knowledge and information for learning.

-And with that we came to a full circle.
-I had a consistent framework tying together a number of fundamental elements of the cybernetic (systems) theory:
+And with that, I completed the circle.
+I had a consistent framework tying together a number of fundamental concepts of the cybernetic (and systems) theory.
+I had:

 - A definition and a model for a dynamical system closed to information but open to the exchange of matter and energy as defined by Ashby;

-- A model that could describe autopoietic, learning and self-regulating functions in complex systems such as observers
+- A model that could describe autopoietic, learning and self-regulating functions in complex dynamical systems (biological, social, mechanical, etc.)